Jeck0v/Athena/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Version](https://img.shields.io/badge/Version-0.1.0-green.svg)](Cargo.toml)

-Athena is a powerful CLI toolkit for back-end developers and DevOps engineers that simplifies project creation and infrastructure setup.
-It provides two main capabilities:

-1. **Docker Compose Generator**: Transform a COBOL-inspired DSL into production-ready Docker Compose configurations with minimal effort.
+Athena is a powerful CLI tool for back-end developers and DevOps engineers that transforms a COBOL-inspired DSL into production-ready Docker Compose configurations with minimal effort.
-2. **Project Boilerplate Generator**: Quickly scaffold full-stack back-end projects using frameworks like FastAPI, Go (Gin/Echo/Fiber), and Flask, with modern best practices and Docker integration.

 Built with performance and maintainability in mind, Athena uses intelligent defaults and modern Docker standards to generate optimized configurations with minimal configuration.